Changed bowel movements

 - Drink peppermint or chamomile tea to reduce abdominal or wind pain.

-- Drink plenty of liquids (except alcohol and caffeinated drinks) to replace fluids lost through diarrhoea or to help soften stools if you are constipated.
+- Drink plenty of water to replace fluids lost through diarrhoea or to help soften faeces if you’re constipated.

-- See a women’s health physiotherapist for information about exercises to strengthen your pelvic floor and anal sphincter.
+- See a women’s health physiotherapist for information about exercises to strengthen your pelvic floor and anal muscles.
 These exercises can help you control your bowels.

-- Talk to your doctor or a dietitian about dietary changes, or to ask about suitable medicines.
-They may suggest you take a soluble fibre supplement to help avoid constipation, diarrhoea and loss of bowel control.
+- Talk to your doctor or a dietitian about what to eat, or ask about suitable medicines.
+They may suggest you take a soluble fibre supplement to help with any changes and improve bowel control.

 For more on this, call Cancer Council 13 11 20, or see Nutrition and cancer.